 model <- xds_solve(model)

-Note that model was passed to xds_solve, and the return value replaces model.
+Note xds_solve requires an xds model object and that it returns an xds model object.
+In this case, the function passes model and the return value replaces model.
 Before xds_solve, model$outputs was an empty list.
 After solving, the outputs are stored as model$outputs:

 names(model$outputs)